kata-containers/kata-containers/architecture.md

   (`date` in this example).
-- The agent will then execute the command (`date` in this example) inside this new context, first setting the root filesystem to the expected Ubuntu* root filesystem. <--talk more about how we are like a lightweight/stripped down runc here.
+- The agent will then execute the command (`date` in this example) inside this new context, first setting the root filesystem to the expected Ubuntu* root filesystem.

+##### Initrd image

+placeholder

 ## Agent

-[`kata-agent`](https://github.com/kata-containers/agent) is a daemon running in the guest as a supervisor for managing containers and processes running within those containers.
+[`kata-agent`](https://github.com/kata-containers/agent) is a process running in the guest as a supervisor for managing containers and processes running within those containers.

 The `kata-agent` execution unit is the sandbox.
-A `kata-agent` sandbox is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `kata-runtime` can run several containers per pod to support container engines that require multiple containers running inside a single VM.
+A `kata-agent` sandbox is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `kata-runtime` can run several containers per VM to support container engines that require multiple containers running inside a pod.
 In the case of docker, `kata-runtime` creates a single container per pod.

+`kata-agent` communicates with the other Kata components over gRPC.
-`kata-agent` uses a gRPC communication protocol defined at some URL.
-It also runs a [`yamux`](https://github.com/hashicorp/yamux) server on the same URL.
+It also runs a [`yamux`](https://github.com/hashicorp/yamux) server on the same gRPC URL (FIXME).

-The `kata-agent` API consists of:
-* list Here
-* more stuff
+placeholder for Kata Agent API description: we should consider moving this to its own section and/or document.

 The `kata-agent` makes use of [`libcontainer`](https://github.com/opencontainers/runc/tree/master/libcontainer) to manage the lifecycle of the container.
 This way the `kata-agent` reuses most